asmodeus812/elearning/java-se-study/java-8/19-streams-and-collections.md

-The `BaseStream` is the super interface for all other stream interfaces, including the Stream interface itself, it contains the most core methods that each stream must support, one of which is the `close` and `iterator` methods, which are most probably the ones that are considered the most important.
+The `BaseStream` is the super interface for all other stream interfaces, including the Stream interface itself, it contains the most core methods that each stream must support, one of which is the `close` and `iterator` methods, which vare most probably the ones that are considered the most important.

 | Method        | Description                                                                                                                   |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------- |